 Choosing home care management software features: what to ask before you commit

 Yes, for most home care providers.
-Medication management is a high-risk area and electronic records significantly reduce the chance of errors and omissions.
+Medication management is a high-risk area and electronic medication administration records (eMAR) significantly reduce the chance of errors and omissions compared to paper MAR charts. eMAR provides real-time alerts for missed or refused medication, electronic timestamping for audit purposes and clear evidence of safe medication practice for CQC inspections.

-What is electronic call monitoring in home care?
+What is electronic call monitoring (ECM) in home care software?

 Ready to see these features in action?
 Book a personalised demo with Unique IQ and discover how our award-winning care management software supports UK home care agencies every day.